wintere/introhpc-archive/talapas-scripting/lesson.md

 ```

 This is a bad idea because it grants read, write, and execute permissions to **all** users for the file.
-In the majority of cases, your problems can be solved by giving **group** read access using  to files and execute access on folders for your labmates' traversal.
+In the majority of cases, your problems can be solved by giving **group** read access using  to files and execute access on folders for your colleagues traversal.

-## Transferring Files to Talapas with `scp`
+## Transferring Files to and from Talapas with `scp`

 Speaking of separate filesystems, today's zip file isn't on Talapas.
 Let's move it there with the `scp` command.